vkulyeshov/go.bootcamp/homework03/README.md

 # RSS Fetcher

-A simple CLI tool written in Go for fetching RSS feeds, storing them in an SQLite database, and viewing saved entries.
+A simple CLI tool written in Go for fetching RSS feeds, storing them in an PostgreSQL database, and viewing saved entries.

 ## Features